scummvm/scummvm/backends/platform/atari/readme.txt

 analog knobs -- stretch and move the 320x200 picture unless black borders are no longer visible.
 This hack provides a more elegant and per-game functionality.

-Realtime aspect ratio correction (CTRL+ALT+a) should be used with caution in Direct rendering mode because there's no way to refresh the screen.
-So if you change the setting and there isn't any game screen update coming, screen will stay black.

 Audio mixing
 ------------